This course may be taken prior to or during the same term.

 |Semester Hours Required For Degree: 124|

 The Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) track is designed for those students who have already completed the RN program at a community college.
-This program track is offered via distance learning format and coursework is 100% online with guided practice activities within the RN students' local community.
+This program track is offered via distance learning format and coursework is 100% online with guided clinical practice activities within the RN students' local community.

 Potential students must complete the common prerequisites for nursing with a grade of "C" or better and either:

 Acceptance to the University does not constitute admission to the upper division nursing program.
 A separate departmental application must be made to the program; deadlines and the online application for the fall, spring, and summer terms are available on the RN-BSN webpage.

 In addition to the University’s general admission requirements as described in the Undergraduate Admissions section of the catalog, students seeking the B.S.N. must meet the following additional requirements at the time of application: